Polyrific-Inc/Playground-Core/README.md

 # Playground-Core
-The Playground app with dotnet core
+This is the `dotnet core` version of Playground app (https://github.com/Polyrific-Inc/Playground).